[all chapters in html] [all chapters in pdf] [lost world forum]

 - Cardona here traces Gods and initial conditions of the Earth as recalled from the earliest mythological sources.
 He adds a vast collection of biological and geological data to support his claims for a Saturnian polar sun.
 Additionally, Cardona recounts the theories which have come forward in efforts to explain the Saturnian polar globe over the last 25 years, as well as attempts to account for biological and geological discrepancies.

-Two additional books have followed: Flare Star (2007), and Primordial Star (2009), which continue to maintain the original thesis.
+Three additional books have followed: Flare Star (2007), Primordial Star (2009), and Metamorphic Star (2011), which continue to maintain the original thesis and expand on it.

 Some Background Books